-How to Talk with an Employee about a Personal Hygiene Issue
+How to Talk with an Employee About a Personal Hygiene Issue

-Tactics to Resolve Sensitive Problems
+Tactics to Resolve Sensitive Problems in Your Workplace

-I am searching for a tactful way of handling a matter that is frustrating work staff.
+She says, "I am searching for a tactful way of handling a matter that is frustrating our work staff.
 One particular employee consistently does not flush the toilet after use.
 How can I approach this issue respectfully and tactfully to get positive results?
-Your help will be appreciated as I am at a loss.
-Look forward to your ideas.
+Your help will be appreciated as I am at a loss for words.
+I look forward to hearing your ideas."

-OK...Yes, this is one of those subjects that can be rather uncomfortable to handle.
-First off, I'm guessing that you're certain this behavior is from a specific staff person and this isn't an assumption or what everyone believes.
+Human Resources responded, "Okay.
+Yes, this is one of those subjects that can be rather uncomfortable to handle.
+First off, I'm guessing that you're certain this behavior is coming from a specific staff person and this isn't just an assumption or what everyone believes to be so.

 Acknowledge that it's not an easy conversation to have.
 However, if you come across as if the situation is uncomfortable, delicate, and/or unpleasant for you to discuss, then the staff member will be more likely to become defensive and shut down.

 Have this discussion behind closed doors (of course) and don't beat around the bush about the reason for the meeting.
-"Hi ___________, we need to talk about general hygiene in the workplace and I know this may not be an easy talk to have.
+"Hi Mary, we need to talk about general hygiene in the workplace and I know this may not be an easy talk to have.
 It's come to my attention that the staff toilet is not being flushed after use.

-The site has a world-wide audience and employment laws and regulations vary from state to state and country to country, so it cannot offer definitive guidance to every your workplace.
-When in doubt, seek legal counsel or assistance from state, Federal, or international governmental resources, to make certain your legal interpretation and decisions are correct.
-The information on this site is for guidance, ideas and assistance only.
+Disclaimer: Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
+The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country.
+Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
+This information is for guidance, ideas, and assistance.